+While Easter is a Christian holiday infused with springtime elements of eggs and bunnies, it’s also known for its modern commercial tradition that caters especially to children: chocolate eggs and bunnies.
 Seeing as chocolate holds no traditional tie to Easter’s origins and the trend began purely as a way to capitalize on the holiday (genius idea: who wouldn’t buy chocolates in the name of Easter?), the edible Easter bunny is just one of the many delicious excuses to incorporate chocolate into our lives.
 It’s almost as if somebody decided, ‘okay, we have jelly bean eggs and Peeps but it’s been way too long since Valentine’s Day so we better make something chocolate for Easter, too’.

-But do we need excuses to eat chocolate regularly?
-Why not accept that chocolate is important for its own sake and should hold a rightful place in our daily consumption habits just because?
+But we don’t need excuses to eat chocolate regularly.
+We can simply decide for ourselves to accept that chocolate is important for its own sake and should hold a rightful place in our daily consumption habits just because.

 Cocoa Improves Our Physical and Emotional Health

 Of course, the health benefits come from the cocoa itself and not the added sugar (nor, as in milk chocolate, added milk or preservatives).
 While chocolate bars – even healthier ones with a high cocoa content – do contain calories and fat, and we therefore need to moderate them (can’t just eat a pound in one day), the quality of those calories and fat are what matter.
-We are much better off getting our calories from something good than from added sugar or additives.
+We are much better off getting our calories from something good than from excess sugar or additives.

 Pay Attention to Ingredients and Cocoa Concentration